-Forest Park Primary School has zero tolerance with regards to child on child abuse.
+Forest Park Primary School has zero tolerance with regards to child-on-child abuse.
+It is important that when staff have any concerns about child-on-child abuse, they should speak to their DSL.

 All staff are aware that children can abuse other children (often referred to as child on child or peer on peer abuse), this can include sexual violence and sexual harassment between children.
 It can take place inside or out of school and online.
 Child on child abuse is most likely to include, but may not be limited to: